Skip to main content

 Once you have subscribers in your account, it's time to send them a message.
 This short article will cover how to create a message, and some best practices for texting your church.

-2. Write your message content.
+2. Write your message content.ย

 3. Select the list you want to send your message to.
-If you need to send a message to only a few subscribers, simply search for the person's name or number.
+If you need to send a message to one or a few subscribers, simply search for their name(s) or number(s).

 Best Practices